 For example, a team involved in undertaking a strategic analysis for a corporation with multiple businesses will focus on different things compared to a team within a department of an organization.

-- Understand the strategy level you're completing the analysis for
+- Define the strategy level for the analysis

 Strategy comes in different levels depending on where you are in an organization and your organization's size.

-If you're not sure which strategy level you're completing your strategy analysis for, read this post explaining each of the strategy levels.
-Once you're clear on your strategy level, jump back here to keep going.
+👉🏻If you're not sure which strategy level you're completing your strategy analysis for, read this article explaining each of the strategy levels.

 Let's take a look at the steps involved in completing an internal analysis:

-The second step of an internal analysis is research.
-Once you've selected the tool you will use (hint - you can use more than one), you will start researching and collecting data.
+Now it’s time to move into research.
+Once you've selected the tool (or tools) you will use, you will start researching and collecting data.

-The tool you use should give you some structure around what information and data you should look at and how to draw conclusions.
+The framework you use should give you some structure around what information and data you should look at and how to draw conclusions.

-The third step of an internal analysis is the process of the collected information.
+The third step is to process the collected information.
 After the data research and collection stage, you'll need to start analyzing the data and information you've gathered.

 How will the data and information you've gathered have an impact on your business or a potential impact on your business?
 Looking at different scenarios will help you pull out possible impacts.